Compare Yourself To Others The Right Way

 How to get this great feeling

-Psychologist Mihaly Csikszentmihalyi calls this great feeling “flow” in his self-help masterpiece.
+Psychologist Mihaly Csikszentmihalyi calls this great feeling “flow” in his self-help masterpiece of the same name.

 To reach flow, one needs to concentrate on the nascent creation, not figuratively look over your shoulder, and not worry about what others are doing.